buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcTextStyleFontModel.md

 The inherited _Name_ attribute is used to define the font name, particularly in cases, where no (list of) font families are provided.

-> NOTE&nbsp; Corresponding CSS1 definitions are Font properties ('font-family', 'font-style', 'font-variant',&nbsp; 'font-weight').
+> NOTE  Corresponding CSS1 definitions are Font properties ('font-family', 'font-style', 'font-variant',  'font-weight').

-> HISTORY&nbsp; New entity in IFC2x3.
+> HISTORY  New entity in IFC2x3.

 ## Attributes

 ### FontFamily
 The value is a prioritized list of font family names and/or generic family names.
 The first list entry has the highest priority, if this font fails, the next list item shall be used.
 The last list item should (if possible) be a generic family.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Attribute changed to being mandatory.
+> IFC4 CHANGE  Attribute changed to being mandatory.

 ### FontStyle
 The font style property selects between normal (sometimes referred to as "roman" or "upright"), italic and oblique faces within a font family.